-5. Concluding Remarks
+6. Concluding Remarks

-This paper described our research effort to investigate a platform for autonomic agents running on pervasive networks.
-We presented the designs of our platform and showed that the platform is efficient, scalable and lightweight through measurement results.
+This paper described our research effort to develop a scalable and efficient infrastructure for autonomic agents running on pervasive networks.
+We presented the designs of our platform that addresses the mobility, dynamic discovery, adaptability, scalability, and ease of development and deployment in pervasive network applications.
+We also showed that those mechanisms can be implemented scalable, efficient and lightweight through measurement results.

 As future work, we plan an extended set of measurements.
 We evaluated scalability and efficiency of our platform mechanisms in terms of the number of cyber-entities running on platforms, but the network size is still small.
-We will deploy the bionet platforms and cyber-entities on larger-scale networks to identify the impact of network size on the platform performance.
+We will deploy the bionet platforms and cyber-entities on larger-scale networks to identify the effects of network size on the platform performance by comparing the measurement results in this paper.